coderefinery/DEPRECATED-software-licensing/talk.md

 ---

-## IANAL TINLA
+# IANAL TINLA

-### I am not a lawyer
+## I am not a lawyer

-### This is not legal advice
+## This is not legal advice

 ---

 ## When to worry about software licenses

-- Beginning of a project is the time when we tend to worry the least about a software license
+Beginning of a project is the time when we tend to worry the least about a software license

-- Beginning of a project is the time when we should think about a license
+Beginning of a project is the time when we should carefully think about a license because it may be difficult to change it later

 ---

 ## Patents vs. copyright

-### When we create software, we create both copyrightable expressions and patentable ideas
+### When we create software, we create patentable ideas, copyrightable expressions of ideas, and trademarkable names

 - Patents protect ideas
 - Copyright protects the **expression** of an idea